 But, there is more to like than money.
 The Jayhawk Theatre, once all its components are completed, will offer a customer - and artist - oriented facility of sophistication, beauty, advanced technology, comfort and adaptability.

 The Jayhawk board has assembled a true A-team to accomplish this.
-Project architect and Topekan Vance Kelley is one of the U.S.’s premier historic architects.
+Project architect and Topekan Vance Kelley, AIA, principal at TreanorHL architects, is one of the U.S.’s premier historic architects.
 Kelley oversaw the 14-year rehabilitation of the Kansas Statehouse, among many other projects.
-General contractor, Eby Construction of Wichita, has extensive experience in the rehabilitation of historic theaters, and Schuler Shook, theatre consultants, are the best in the nation.
+We now have concept deisgn plans and are gathering input about exactly "what" we intend to build.